Hint mode is switched on Switch off

 As of today, samurai bonds have become a well-established and recognized instrument in the global financial landscape.
 The market has witnessed various issuers, including governments, supranational entities, and corporations, contributing to its vibrancy.

-Example Cases of Samurai Bond Issuance
+Example Historical Cases of Samurai Bond Issuance

 1. Indonesian Government’s Infrastructure Development.
 The Indonesian government issued 10-year samurai bonds worth 200 billion yen.
 The funds raised were earmarked for financing crucial infrastructure development projects in Indonesia, including the construction of hospitals, schools, and other vital facilities.
 The issuance was well-received, with demand exceeding the initial amount, indicating investor confidence in Indonesia’s infrastructure initiatives.